 A distinguished environmental law scholar, John Applegate joined the IU faculty in 1998.
 In 2006, Applegate was appointed Indiana University’s first Presidential Fellow, a role in which he served both President Emeritus Adam Herbert and current President Michael McRobbie.
 He is the Walter W. Foskett Professor of Law at the Indiana University Maurer School of Law in Bloomington, and he served as the school’s executive associate dean for academic affairs from 2002-2009.
 He holds a law degree from Harvard Law School and a bachelor’s degree in English from Haverford College.

 Internationally recognized for his work in environmental risk assessment and chemical regulation, Applegate has written books and articles on the regulation of toxic substances, defense nuclear waste, public participation in environmental decisions, and international environmental law.
-He has served on advisory boards for the U.S. Department of Energy, National Academy of Sciences study committees, and as a member of the Nuclear and Radiation Studies Board of the National Academy of Sciences.
+He has served on advisory boards for the U.S. Department of Energy, National Academy of Sciences study committees, and was a member of the Nuclear and Radiation Studies Board of the National Academy of Sciences.

 Before coming to IU, Applegate was the James B. Helmer, Jr. Professor of Law at the University of Cincinnati College of Law.
 He also was a visiting professor at the Vanderbilt University School of Law.
 From 1983 to 1987, Applegate practiced environmental law in Washington, D.C., with the law firm of Covington & Burling.
 He clerked for the late Judge Edward S. Smith of the U.S. Court of Appeals for the Federal Circuit.

 Executive Vice President Applegate lives in Bloomington with his wife, Amy G. Applegate, clinical professor of law at the IU Maurer School of Law and director of the Viola J. Taliaferro Family and Children Mediation Clinic.
-They have three children: Jesse, who is director of education programs for a start-up company in New York City; Jamey, a former Peace Corps volunteer and now an Impact Manager for City Year in Dallas; and Gillian, who is a junior at Carleton College.
+They have three children: Jesse, who is director of education programs for a start-up company in New York City; Jamey, a former Peace Corps volunteer and now an Impact Manager for City Year in Dallas; and Gillian, who is a senior at Carleton College.